 Stage three lasts 2 weeks to several months as the cough slowly goes away.

 Whooping cough is caused by a bacteria called Bordetella pertussis.
 It is spread through droplets coughed or sneezed into the air.
 It is a highly contagious disease.
 Adults with a mild form can infect people who have not yet been vaccinated.

-Sometimes your doctor can diagnose whooping cough by listening to your cough.
-But whooping cough can be hard to diagnose in the early stages.
-Your health care provider may take a smear from your nose or throat, and ask you to avoid contact with others while you are contagious.
-People with complications, severe coughing bouts, or who are under two years of age are hospitalized.
+Your doctor may be able to diagnose whooping cough by listening to your cough, however, whooping cough can be hard to diagnose in the early stages.
+Your provider may take a smear from your nose or throat, and ask you to avoid contact with others while you are contagious.
+People with complications, severe coughing bouts, or who are under 2 years of age are hospitalized.